Python DataFrame API reference

 Yes

-The names of the columns to use as model input.
-You can provide multiple columns.
+The names of the columns used as model input.
+You can pass multiple columns.

 provider